What is acupuncture?

 How many acupuncture sessions will I need to notice results?

-The amount of sessions varies per patient, but on average a typical course of treatment can be anywhere from 2-12 sessions.
+The amount of sessions varies per patient, but on average a typical course of treatment can be anywhere from 2-20 sessions.
 This will depend on your health history, severity of the current condition, and lifestyle.
+Adhering to your treatment plan and recommendations will accelerate this timeline.

 Should I get acupuncture if I’m not experiencing any problems?